This article was written by Michael Neece, Associate Director of Statistical Programming at Gilead, one of Virtual Work Insider’s clients.

 Setting up a Focus Funnel is easily done using OneNote or the Microsoft To Do feature.
 I use OneNote for most of the five choices, though (as noted above) when I procrastinate an item, it ends up on my calendar with sufficient time blocked out to accomplish the task and enough buffer time before the due date so I don’t risk missing completion by the correct date.

 Let me know how the Focus Funnel works for you.
-If you have suggestions on other ways to eliminate, automate, delegate, or otherwise evaluate tasks that come your way, please get in touch with me via the LinkedIn which is provided above.
+If you have suggestions on other ways to eliminate, automate, delegate, or otherwise evaluate tasks that come your way, please get in touch with me via LinkedIn.